 Therefore, the exact subject of my video is the primary determinant of the audience

-I just showed you, USA for this G Suite 34% of the viewers on that one.
-If you go over and look at this Facebook Marketing Tutorial 27% viewers from USA and 10% from India.
+I just showed you, USA, for this G Suite 34% of the viewers on that one.
+If you go over and look at this Facebook Marketing Tutorial 27% viewers from the USA and 10% from India.
 Therefore, it’s very important to consider the exact subject of the video and you can look on Facebook, the top country is the US also, which makes sense because I’m in the USA.

 I also see that longer videos tend to do well on YouTube because the people who watch to the very end are more likely to convert to be a subscriber and YouTube ranks videos heavily based on minutes watched.
-And if you can actually keep someone watching the whole video that can help it do very well ranking wise, which is why most of my videos are longer.
+And if you can keep someone watching the whole video that can help it do very well ranking wise, which is why most of my videos are longer.

-Honesty is very important part of my videos to look at something from multiple sides and not just say this is going to save the world without saying that this could be a total waste of time and money.
+Honesty is a very important part of my videos to look at something from multiple sides and not just say this is going to save the world without saying that this could be a total waste of time and money.

 Thank you very much.
 I trust that you’ve got all the way to the end.

-My purpose here is to help you and everyone watching along with you to earn an extra million dollars a month in profit as a result of what I create and how we work together and brand deals for me are a key way to do that directly by working with sponsors.
+My goal here is to help you and everyone watching along with you to earn an extra million dollars a month in profit as a result of what I create and how we work together and brand deals for me are a key way to do that directly by working with sponsors.

 If you are a YouTube creator, I highly recommend you join my Mastermind who got daily video call workshops.
-The number one weakness I see in most entrepreneurs online is a lot lack of community a lack of networking, a lack of support, a lack of mentorship, and we’ve got that for you in my mastermind.
+The number one weakness I see in most entrepreneurs online is a lack of community, a lack of networking, a lack of support, a lack of mentorship, and we’ve got that for you in my mastermind.

-Thus, every video I do manages to sell a multiple different aspects of my business which gives me a remarkable consistency over time.
+Thus, every video I do manages to sell multiple different aspects of my business which gives me a remarkable consistency over time.

-My value as a creator is delivering that consistency over time and the best I can in the most honest way for you.
+My value as a creator is delivering that consistency over time and the best I can in the most honest way possible for you.

-Thank you for reading this whole post, please leave a comment to let us know you actually watched all of this and that you’re one of the top 1% of viewers.
+Thank you for reading this whole post, please leave a comment to let us know you watched all of this and that you’re one of the top 1% of viewers.
 You can also follow me on Facebook, Instagram, Twitter, and Linkedin.

 We love you.
-We appreciate you.
-And we hope this is useful.
+We appreciate you, and we hope this is useful.